What is seitan, and what makes it a nutrition megastar? Learn more about what seitan is made of and how to make this vegan meat alternative at home.

-Vegans and vegetarians aren’t the only ones who love seitan— people who suffer from rheumatism or high cholesterol also appreciate this protein-rich meat alternative, as do regular omnivores who just want to take a break from meat now and then.
-Its chewy, hearty texture satisfies cravings for meat for anyone who chooses not to eat the real thing for any reason.
+Vegans and vegetarians aren’t the only ones who love seitan.
+People with rheumatism and high cholesterol also appreciate this protein-rich meat alternative, as do omnivores and flexitarians who just want to take an occasional break from meat.
+Its chewy, hearty texture satisfies meat cravings better than many other plant-based meat alternatives.
 But what is seitan?
-What is it made of?
-And is it really nutritious?
+What is it made of, and is it really nutritious?

-You may be surprised to learn that seitan is not a new-age, engineered, hipster food.
-Far from being the latest science project of the food industry, seitan is made of a natural and familiar protein, and has been around for centuries.
+You might be surprised to learn that seitan is not some new-age, over-engineered hipster food.
+Far from being the food industry’s latest science project, seitan is made of a natural and familiar protein and has been around for centuries.

 What is seitan made of?
-Wheat gluten; the water-insoluble protein that holds bread together.
-For centuries, it has been made by Zen monks, who traditionally followed a vegetarian diet and relied, in part, on seitan for balanced nutrition.
-Nowadays, seitan comes seasoned and packaged in all different ways: as meat-free burgers, sausages, gyros, and salami to name a few, and even as full-blown Christmas roasts.
+It contains wheat gluten, the water-insoluble protein that holds bread together.
+Zen monks, who traditionally follow a vegetarian diet, have made it for hundreds of years.
+They relied, in part, on seitan for balanced nutrition.
+These days, it comes seasoned and packaged in many different ways: as meat-free burgers, sausages, gyros and salami — even as full-blown Christmas roasts.

 Seitan Nutrition: Is It Healthy?